zikula/core/src/ztemp/Renderer_compiled/readme.txt

-This is the directory where pnRender compiled templates are stored.
+This is the directory where Renderer compiled templates are stored.